 The south rim of the Grand Canyon is one of the great wonders of the nature and a top tourist destination.
 The canyon, carved by the Colorado River, is over 275 miles long, 18 miles wide at its widest point, and over a mile deep.
 To say it is big is an understatement.

 In 1979, the canyon was recognized as a UNESCO World Heritage Site for its outstanding geological importance.
 Within the canyon walls, over 2 billion years of history covering each of the four geological eras (Precambrian to the Cenozoic) can be observed.
 Important geological discoveries are still taking place here every year.

 About five million people visit the Grand Canyon National Park every year and we recently headed to see the site for ourselves.
 My parents brought me here a couple of times when I was a child, but Laura had never been.

-As it happened, a work trip to Las Vegas left us with a free weekend.
-Since we didn’t have enough time to get up to Kanab, Utah and the Vermilion Cliffs National Monument, the Grand Canyon turned out to be both an easy and the perfect weekend getaway for us.
+As it happened, a work trip to Las Vegas left us with a long, free weekend.
+Since we didn’t have enough time to get up to Utah to visit the national parks, or to Kanab and the Vermilion Cliffs National Monument, this massive canyon in Arizona turned out to be both an easy and the perfect weekend getaway for us.

-We tried to plan our trip to pick up the light at the right times in the Canyon.
+We tried to plan our trip to pick up the light at the right times in the canyon.
 That meant going to the east on the Desert View Drive first.
 Hermit Road had the best views.
 Then, later in the day as the sun moved west, we took the Hermit Road all the way out to the end.